Darlaa's Story

 My proposal is the best course of action because it is only helping others, and it is

-in the five doctors I met with before I was able to get a diagnosis.
-I was told by many of
+the five doctors I met with before I was able to get a diagnosis.
+I was told by many of them

-them that there was nothing wrong or that it was just a bruise.
-I could turn them into the
+that there was nothing wrong or that it was just a bruise.
+I could turn them into the disabilities

-disabilities act organization or to officials of doctors’ licensing.
-I could also turn in the
+act organization or to officials of doctors’ licensing.
+I could also turn in the athletic trainer at

-athletic trainer at my school for telling me to put ice on my injury which made the condition
+my school for telling me to put ice on my injury which made the condition worse.
+These

-worse.
-These would be extreme measures to take.
-If I got these professionals in trouble, I
+would be extreme measures to take.
+If I got these professionals in trouble, I could cause them

 Writing requirements to get in honors college.